 It’s pretty nice to sit around and let a robot vacuum the carpet for you but it’s just the beginning.
 There are already robots that mop, robots that will clean your pool and robots that will feed your pets.
 Pretty soon they’ll all be connected to one device that you can set up a schedule so they’ll automatically do their task.

 Doors That Will Recognize You

 The door will automatically lock after you leave and open when you arrive when it scans your face.
 It will also allow a delivery person into your home to drop off packages while a robot can place your groceries and other goods precisely where they need to go after your refrigerator orders you more food.
-Check out the really cool smart appliances you can buy today.

 The concepts are already out there for a drone car.
 Italdesign and Airbus revealed designs for a drone that converts into a car last year.
 Then there’s a Filipino inventor who created a drone car.
 It doesn’t have wheels but it looks pretty awesome.

 Samsung released a report back in 2016 that predicted what life would look like in 100 years and it included some out-of-this-world possibilities.
 Among the first predictions the SmartThings Future Living Report pointed to was super skyscrapers.
 The report said that with carbon nanotubes and diamond nano threads it will be possible to build towering mega skyscrapers in a smaller landscape.

 Samsung’s SmartThings Future Living Report also said that underwater cities will likely become a reality.
 The water itself will be used to create breathable atmospheres and produce hydrogen fuel.